makew0rld/amfora/README.md

 # git checkout v1.2.3 # Optionally pin to a specific version instead of the latest commit
 make
-sudo make install # Not for Windows! sudo make desktop # Optional, installs .desktop file.
-Not for Windows or macOS
+sudo make install # Not for Windows!
 ```

 Because you installed with the Makefile, running `amfora -v` will tell you exactly what commit the binary was built from.